 This depends on the program.
 For most semester-long study abroad programs, your grades will not transfer to Marquette and your GPA will not be affected.
-Credits will only transfer back to Marquette if you receive a grade equivalent to “C” or higher from your host university.
-For Marquette sponsored and faculty-led programs, grades assigned will be included in your GPA.
+Credits will only transfer back to Marquette if you receive a grade equivalent to C or higher from your host university.
+For Marquette-sponsored and faculty-led programs, grades assigned will be included in your GPA.

 Will my credits automatically transfer back to Marquette?

 We will notify you when we receive your study abroad transcript from our partner university.
 Please allow for one month of processing time for your study abroad credits to appear on your Marquette transcript.
-If you think your study abroad credits have transferred back incorrectly, please contact Professor Smith or Mr. Lawson for assistance.

 How does Marquette prepare students for health and safety issues they may encounter while abroad?

 You will complete both an online and in-person health and safety orientation prior to your departure for study abroad.
-Once abroad, you will receive a site-specific orientation which will review any local health precautions and safety concerns.
+Once abroad, you will receive a site-specific orientation that will review any local health precautions and safety concerns.
 You will also be enrolled by Marquette in the U.S. government’s STEP program (Smart Traveler Enrollment Program), which provides important information about the safety conditions in your destination country and alerts you of any emergency situations.

-Do I need to purchase International Health Insurance for my time abroad?
+Do I need to purchase international health insurance for my time abroad?